On this page, you'll find descriptions of individual projects and overviews of the communities with which we've partnered.

 2024-2025

-Students in a capstone class in the School of Journalism and Mass Communications worked with Pathfinders RC&D to develop strategic communication campaigns and management.
-Working in teams and individually, students:
+Students in a capstone class in the School of Journalism and Mass Communications worked with Pathfinders RC&D to develop a strategic communication campaign and a vast array of resources to help the organization implement the campaign strategies.

 lit up siren